thingsplex/mill-ad/README.md

     }
 ```

-The program will then send a http request to the mill api which returns a unique authorization code. (work in progress->) The program will then send a new http request to the api to receive access_token and refresh_token.
+The program will then send a http request to the mill api which returns a unique authorization code.
+The program will then send a new http request to the api to receive access_token, refresh_token, expireTime and refresh_expireTime.
 When access_token is received you can get information about all homes, rooms and devices, as well as setting temperature and/or switching devices on/off.